 learning to fly the kindness of herring gulls on bright water

 During lockdown I’ve been looking at new ways of merging poems and images and participated in a few collaborative projects with other poets, artists and photographers.
-The above video is the first I wove together and I look forward to learning and sharing more.
+The above video is the first I wove together and you can see the second one I produced in A Star Follows.

 After an invigorating walk on the beach this morning, we received some lovely news from our friends across the pond.